turingschool-examples/intro-to-CSS-transitions/README.md

 }
 ```

 Great!
-We can make a simple transition, now let's try something a little more dynamic.
+Now that we can make a simple transition, now let's try something a little more dynamic.
 Let's make something move across the screen. **You can check out this code on [CodePen](http://codepen.io/LouisaBarrett/pen/dXGpPo).**

 In our HTML, let's make a div with a class of `.box`, and wrap it in another larger div with a class of `.container`.